keep-network/website/src/pages/team.md

   title: Keep Team
   hp:
     name: Doug von Kohorn
-    title: Head of Product
+    title: H﻿ead of Project
-    body: Doug has been an entrepreneur and operator for over a decade, and most recently served as CEO of the ConsenSys oracle company, Rhombus, which was subsequently acquired.
+    body: M﻿att is the CEO of Thesis and the project lead for Keep.
+Keep is included in the portfolio of Thesis, a crypto venture studio.
-    image: /images/doug-bw.png
+    image: /images/matt-bw.png
   team:
     - name: Beau Shinkle
       title: Backend Engineer